-A Quick Note on Molasses
+A Quick Note on Molasses for Gingerbread

 Molasses is sugar that has been boiled down to a thick syrup.
 Unsulphured molasses is specially manufactured to make the molasses less bitter and more palatable.
 If you like the acrid taste of sulphured molasses, go for it- use that instead.
 I like my gingerbread to be sweet, so I always use unsulphured.
 Along those same lines, I avoid blackstrap molasses like the plague.
 It’s the raw, nitty-gritty, backwoods cousin of molasses.
 He’s bitter as all get out, and has “no trespassing” signs on his property.

 After the dry flour mix has been blended and the wet mix has been…well, mixed, slowly add the flour to the wet ingredients.
 Blend on low speed until you have a thick paste.

 After a while, the batter will become too thick to mix with the hand mixer.
 Set it aside and get in there with your hands.
 Begin kneading the dough until it comes together.
 Be mindful that, if the dough seems just a tad too dry, that it will hydrate in the refrigerator as it rests.
 If you freak out and make your dough too wet at this point (by adding water), you may end up with very soft gingerbread.

 How long do I need to chill the Gingerbread dough?